Tuesday 19 – Friday 22 November 2019

-In our sixth Festival of Economics, programmed by Diane Coyle (University of Manchester and Enlightenment Economics), economists and other experts from around the world will be debating with each other – and their audiences – some of the key economic questions of our time.
+In our eighth Festival of Economics, programmed by Diane Coyle (University of Cambridge and Enlightenment Economics), economists and experts from around the world debated with each other – and their audiences – some of the key economic questions of our time.

 Join the debate on Twitter @FestivalofIdeas #economicsfest